 Current expedition – Kicking the states

-We are kick-scooting over 1,500 miles the full length of the USA.
-Our hope is to raise $10,000 to build a classroom in Tanzania so we can support children living in hardship through education.
+We are kick-scooting over 1,500 miles the full length of the USA!
+We are using the expedition to raise money for a school in Tanzania.
 If you’d like to show your support you can donate HERE.

 I’ve managed to make this my full time job through my blog and also setting up a women’s adventure community called Love Her Wild.Wondering exactly how I afford to travel the world and how I make a living as an adventurer?